Create early bound entity classes with the code generation tool (CrmSvcUtil.exe)

 To list the supported command-line parameters, use the following command.

 The following examples show how to use of the code generation tool from the command line.
 Note that user name and password are optional parameters.
-If your credentials for the target Dynamics 365 for Customer Engagement apps server are stored in the Windows credential vault, you do not have to provide them to run the code generation tool.
+If your credentials for the target Dynamics 365 for Customer Engagement server are stored in the Windows credential vault, you do not have to provide them to run the code generation tool.

 Claims authentication – Active Directory